 Constraints

-If the deletedRegion property (§3.40.3) specifies a text region (§3.22.2) and the insertedContent property (§3.40.4) is present, then the insertedContent property SHOULD contain a text property (§3.2.2).
+If the file in which the replacement occurs is a text file, insertedContent SHOULD contain a text property (§3.2.2).
+It MAY contain a binary property, or both text and binary properties.
+If both text and binary are present, they SHALL be consistent; that is, they SHALL represent the same byte sequence, as determined by the file’s character encoding.

-If the deletedRegion property specifies a binary region (§3.22.3) and the insertedContent property is present, then the insertedContent property SHALL contain a binary property (§3.2.3).
+If the file in which the replacement occurs is a binary file, then insertedContent SHALL contain a binary property, and it SHALL NOT contain a text property.

 deletedRegion property

 A replacement object SHALL contain a property named deletedRegion whose value is a region object (§3.22) specifying the region to delete.